Reduced Order Modeling of Nonlinear Dynamical Systems Using Slow Manifolds: Conclusion

 \section{Conclusion}

-This work investigates the relationship between stable/unstable equilibria and their relationship to slow manifolds that are embedded in state space.
-As shown in Section \ref{proofsection}, under appropriate technical conditions, a two-dimensional slow manifold as defined by \eqref{slowdef} is given by the intersection of an unstable manifold of an unstable fixed point (resp.,~periodic orbit) and the stable manifold of a stable periodic orbit (resp.,~fixed point).
-This slow manifold can be approximated numerically by choosing a family of initial conditions near the unstable equilibrium, and integrating forward in time to provide a numerical approximation.
-The dynamics of isostable coordinates (and phase coordinate as appropriate) on the slow manifold can be considered via the transformation \eqref{isodyn} when the fixed point is stable or via \eqref{isophasedyn1} and \eqref{isophasedyn2} when the periodic orbit is stable.
+This work investigates slow manifolds embedded in state space that are defined by the intersection of an unstable manifold of an unstable fixed point or periodic orbit and the stable manifold of a stable attractor.
+Such a slow manifold can be approximated numerically by choosing a family of initial conditions near the unstable equilibrium, and integrating forward in time.
+The dynamics of isostable coordinates (and phase coordinate as appropriate) on the slow manifold can be considered via the transformation \eqref{isodyn} when the stable attractor is a fixed point or via \eqref{isophasedyn1} and \eqref{isophasedyn2} when the stable attractor is a periodic orbit.
 These transformations ultimately yield a reduced order model that describes the behavior of the system near the slow manifold.
 Two biologically motivated systems are considered in this work to illustrate this reduced order modeling framework.

 For the coupled population of Hodgkin-Huxley neurons considered in Section \ref{hhsec}, the slow manifold defined according to \eqref{slowstate1} gives an estimate of the basin of attraction of the system's fixed point.
-Other Koopman-based strategies have been proposed for providing basin of attraction estimates for nonlinear dynamical systems \cite{will15}, \cite{maur16}, but these methods would be difficult to scale to high dimensional systems due to either the use gridding the state space or due to the need to compute high order partial derivatives -- the computational effort of both of these approaches increases exponentially with the dimension of the system.
+Other Koopman-based strategies have been proposed for providing basin of attraction estimates for nonlinear dynamical systems \cite{will15}, \cite{maur16}, but these methods would be difficult to scale to high dimensional systems due to either the use gridding the state space or due to the need to compute high order partial derivatives -- the computational effort of such approaches increases exponentially with the dimension of the system.
 By contrast, restricting attention to a low-dimensional slow manifold allows one to circumvent issues caused by high dimensionality of the underlying system.
 The resulting reduced order model \eqref{isodynexamp} in conjunction with the phase-based model \eqref{phasedynexamp} enables a simple control strategy that is able to drive the system state back to within the basin of attraction after escaping due to the influence of an external input.